 Do you have the itch to turn your WordPress theme into something unique?
 If so, there’ one important step you must take before you get started.
-Make a child theme first.
+You need a Make a child theme first.
 Doing so will ensure that your hard work doesn’t get overwritten by a future theme update.

 Be sure you need a child theme before you got to the time and effort of making one.
 I explain why and when to use a child theme in this post.
 If you have customized your design using the Theme Customizer, or a theme settings page in the WordPress admin area, then you don’t need a child theme.